brunoamaroalmeida/awesome-quickstart-containers/README.md

 Run it with:
 `docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 --name elk --network mynet elastic`

+## Splunk
+Has Splunk Entreprise with free license (500Mb indexing / day).
+Note: There is no persistence, ie, any data (indexes, configurations, etc) is deleted once the container stops.
+Do not use it for staging/production workloads.

+Mount:
+You can mount a local host directory to enable a easier access to data for indexing

+Exposed Port:
+The Web UI runs on 8000 and  HTTP Collector on 8088.

+Credentials:
+Default admin/changeme are enable.

+Run it with:
+`docker run -p 8000:8000 -p 8088:8088 --mount type=bind,source=/mydir/dump/,target=/app splunk`

 ## Squid Proxy
 Contains an Squid Forward Proxy ready to use.